kmac1723/JS-Roguelike/Readme.md

 CURRENT STATE:
   A title screen, play screen, and win and lose game over screens.
-  Randomly generates a multi-level cave system
+  Procedurally generates a multi-level cave system.
-  Player character that moves and attacks, and can travel between levels and dig
+  A Player character that moves and attacks, and can travel between levels and dig
     through walls.
   Enemies that randomly move and attack the player, and a fungus that clones itself.
   Only renders tiles and entities within player radius of sight, and renders previously
     explored tiles in gray.
   Messaging system that displays player health and combat messages.
-  Items that sit on dungeon floor.
+  Items that can be picked up and dropped using an inventory system.

 POSSIBLE IMPROVEMENTS:
+  Add reset functionality to game over screens.
   Visible tiles are checked and stored in a hashmap.
 There are faster methods to do this.
   Refactor display elements to handle screen resizing and different devices.
 Also expose
     game parameters and messages to other html elements for finer GUI formatting.

+BUGS:
+- kobold pathfinding not working?
+- when digging, tile SE of player entity becomes exploreed and is highlighted as visible, but other corner tiles are not.

 Tutorial series: http://www.codingcookies.com/2013/04/01/building-a-roguelike-in-javascript-part-1/